 By Loren Pope, 1996

-(Used with permission of Viking Penguin, a division of Penguin Books USA Inc.)
+(Used with permission of Viking Penguin, a division of Penguin Books USA Inc. Visit the CTCL website for more information on why St. John's College is one of the Colleges that Change Lives.)

 St. John's College is one of the 40 colleges featured in Pope's book; the article about St. John's is reprinted below.
 Along with most other colleges included in the book, St. John's College sponsors a separate website, Colleges that Change Lives, and participates in a series of college tours.
 Dates and locations for the tours are listed on the website.